Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ```

 Running this version uses much more memory because each thread needs its own memory stack.
+For 50,000 threads, that can be up to 100 GB, compared to roughly 500 MB for the same number of coroutines.

 Depending on your operating system, JDK version, and settings,
-it may either throw an out-of-memory error or slow down thread creation to avoid running too many threads at once.
+the JVM thread version may either throw an out-of-memory error or slow down thread creation to avoid running too many threads at once.

 ## What's next